Search MENU

 Can I have a room of my own in foster care?

-Over the age of one, foster children shouldn’t share a bedroom with their foster parents unless there is a need to do so and this arrangement has been agreed with their social worker.
+While in foster care, a child or young person must be provided with a separate bed.
+Over the age of one, foster children shouldn’t share a bedroom with their foster parents unless they need to, and this arrangement has been agreed with their social worker.

-OT prefer that children six years and older do not share a bedroom with a child of the opposite sex.
+Oranga Tamariki prefer that children six years and older do not share a bedroom with a child of the opposite sex.
+Children and young people in foster care should get their own bedroom where possible, but living areas will be shared.

 Who pays for my clothes and shoes when I’m in foster care?